LGBTQ rights in China: Online censorship

-In 2021, Li Ying (footballer, born 1993) became the first openly lesbian Chinese athlete, posting on her Sina Weibo account, a photo of herself and partner.
+In 2021, Li Ying became the first openly lesbian Chinese athlete, posting on her Sina Weibo account, a photo of herself and partner.
 The post garnered resounding support from the internet audience however it was also the subject of significant homophobic abuse.
 The photo was deleted without explanation.
 Later in 2021, Sun Wenjing, a Chinese professional volleyball player also announced via social media that she was a lesbian by posting wedding photos of herself and her partner.
 On 11 May 2021, LGBT Rights Advocacy China announced the end of its activities and the closure of its WeChat and Weibo accounts.
 "We are deeply regretful to tell everyone, Queer Advocacy Online will stop all of our work indefinitely," said the group.
 The popular advocacy group had largely focused on campaigning for legal rights such as anti-discrimination laws in the workplace and same-sex marriage.
 LGBT Rights Advocacy China did not provide any reasons behind the decision to halt their work.

 In February 2022, the gay dating app Grindr was removed from app stores in China as part of a month-long campaign to eradicate illegal and sensitive content in the run-up to the Beijing Winter Olympics and Lunar New Year.
 The Chinese government does allow for the existence of various gay dating applications in China, such as Blued, one of the most important gay dating applications in China.
 However, in August 2022, BlueCity, which controls Blued's operations, was delisted from the US-based Nasdaq stock exchange.
 In addition, its CEO and chairman, Ma Baoli, resigned without naming a successor, leaving the app's future uncertain.
 In November 2025, the Cyberspace Administration of China ordered Apple Inc. to remove two gay dating apps from its app store.